Product development begins with Discovery

-Some call it Phase 0, some call it Discovery, some call it working at the Fuzzy Front End.
-We call it the best opportunity you have to uncover opportunity and establish the right direction for new product development.
+Some call it Phase 0.
+Some call it Discovery.
+Some call it working at the Fuzzy Front End.
+We call it the best opportunity you have to uncover opportunities, identify users’ needs and establish the right direction for new product development.

 Applying a collaborative approach, we can help you chart a path forward.
 Perhaps you want to explore possibilities to enhance the user experience through innovative solutions.
-Perhaps you need a defined strategy to guide project prioritization or to align business stakeholders to a common vision.
+Perhaps you need a defined strategy to guide project prioritization or align business stakeholders to a common vision.
 Perhaps you want to survey the market landscape for the next big trends or determine where you can create a new trend.
-In all cases, understanding the opportunity space (including unmet user needs, underserved markets, or emerging trends) will be key to your success.
+In all cases, understanding the opportunity space — including unmet user needs, underserved markets or emerging trends — will be key to your success.

-Accordingly, we recommend that you diligently study what you should create before you start to create, and we can serve in a crucial role.
+We recommend that you diligently study the area of interest before you start to create, and we can serve a crucial role as your partner in this phase.
 Specifically, we can provide the right cross-functional team from our large pool of researchers, designers, human factors specialists, engineers and regulatory experts to clarify the following:

 - Outstanding user needs and unfulfilled desires

 - Trend reports